nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **A**: Studios are tutorials held in CS1101S and are essential in aiding the students to improve their grasp on the concepts taught during the lecture.

 **Q**: What are "Avengers" in this application?<br>
 **A**: ‘Avenger’ is a special term to call a CS1101S tutor.
-They are the people who organize a Studio session to improve on CS1101S concepts taught in lecture, recording attendance and grades.
+An avenger organizes a Studio session to improve on CS1101S concepts taught in lecture, recording attendance and grades.
 The two terms are used throughout the UG in substitute of ‘tutorial’ and ‘tutor’, in consideration of the targeted audience of our application as CS1101S tutors.

 --------------------------------------------------------------------------------------------------------------------